ritza-co/codecapsules-docs/docs/tutorials/build-imgur-clone-uppy-caddy.md

 ✨ Built in 234ms
 ```

 Parcel has created the `dist` folder for you and copied over the source files.
 If you look in the folder, you'll see that each file has a unique number so that changes can happen in real-time without being affected by browser caching.
-If you look in each file, you'll see that they are optimized for serving and not meant to be edited by a developer.
-While the Parcel server is running, you can make changes in the `src` folder and Parcel will take care of copying them over to `dist` for the `server.js` file to serve to the user.
+Your `dist` folder will have files similar to the following (but with different numbers):

 ```
 index.0641b553.js
 index.html
 index.0641b553.js.map
 ```

+If you look in each file, you'll see that they are optimized for serving and not meant to be edited by a developer.
+While the Parcel server is running, you can make changes in the `src` folder and Parcel will take care of copying them over to `dist` for the `server.js` file to serve to the user.

 In another terminal window, run `node server.js` to serve the backend Express application.
 Now you can visit `http://localhost:3000` in your browser and see the upload interface, but if you try to upload a file it will fail as we haven't written any functionality to handle file uploads yet.